MySQL Cluster NDB 7.3.4 is a new release of MySQL Cluster, based

 References: See also Bug #17842035.

-The length of the interval (intended to be 10 seconds) between
+The length of the interval (intended to be 10 seconds) between warnings for

 Trying to drop an index used by a foreign key constraint caused data node failure.
 Now in such cases, the statement used to perform the drop fails.
 (Bug #17591531)